apache/kibble-1/docs/source/setup.rst

 scanning resources for data.
 Please refer to :ref:`configdatasources` for how to set up various resources for scanning via the Web UI.

-Scans can be iniated manually, but you may want to set up a cron job to handle daily scans of resources.
+Scans can be initiated manually, but you may want to set up a cron job to handle daily scans of resources.
 To start a scan on a scanner machine, run the following: ``python3 src/kibble-scanner.py``